Patagonia Packing List For First-Timers

 Anthony Middleton

 A former loser who took a risk.
-I now live in Chiang Mai, Thailand and after visiting over 100 countries I plan to see all of them.
-My current fitness challenge vs the clock is to run a half marathon in in one hour, 30 minutes before September 30th.
+I now live in Chiang Mai, Thailand and after visiting over 100 countries, my goal is to see them all.
+Stay tuned for my next fitness challenge, which I'll be announcing in the coming weeks.

 Ultra runner walking in desert